Calvin Leung

 Student-Led Papers

-My goal is that every student who works with me as a primary supervisor can eventually lead a first-author paper, or multiple.
+My goal is that every student who works with me as a primary supervisor can eventually lead at least one first-author science paper.
 Mostly I work on observations, data analysis, and instrumentation, but no background using any particular set of tools is necessary.
 I work well with students who are curious and eschew a ``black box'' approach to physics and astronomy.
 If you are interested in working with me please shoot me an email!
+Here are some examples of student papers.

 - Accretion from a Shock-Inflated Companion: Spinning Down Neutron Stars to Hour-Long Periods